Lifesaving Certification Requirements

 Certification of Cardiopulmonary Resuscitation and Other Lifesaving Interventions

-- BLS/CPR: All incoming Residents* are required to show current certification or become certified in basic life support or CPR within the first three months at UW Hospital and Clinics.
+- BLS/CPR: All incoming Residents* are required to show current certification in basic life support or CPR before beginning training at UW Hospital and Clinics.
 Certification must be kept up-to-date throughout training at UW Hospital and Clinics.

 - ACLS/PALS: Those Residents required to be certified in ACLS or PALS must also show current certification or be certified within the first three months at UW Hospital and Clinics.
 Residents required to be certified in ACLS or PALS must keep their ACLS or PALS certification up-to-date throughout their training at UW Hospital and Clinics, as well as their BLS/CPR certification.